HimesGroup/crispr_analysis/README.md

 * Perform preliminary QC
 * Align reads to GeCKO or CRISPR reference files
 * Perform QC on aligned files
-* Perform differential expression of reads aligned to transcripts according to a given reference genome
+* Perform differential expression of reads aligned to transcripts according to a given reference file

 Several freely available software packages are used to perform most of these steps (see below).